3rd (City of London) Battalion, London Regiment: Postwar

 When the TA was reconstituted on 1 January 1947, the regiment was reformed as two separate regiments: 604th Searchlight Regiment, RA (The Royal Fusiliers) with HQ at Wembley, and 625th Light Anti-Aircraft Regiment, RA (The Royal Fusiliers) with HQ at Paddington.
 604th Searchlight Rgt formed part of 82nd AA Bde (the old 56th Light AA Bde), while 625th LAA Rgt formed part of 97th (AA) Army Group Royal Artillery, though these were disbanded in 1954 and 1950 respectively.

 604th S/L Rgt was reconstituted in 1949 as 604th (Mixed) Light Anti-Aircraft/Searchlight Regiment, RA (The Royal Fusiliers), ('Mixed' indicating that members of the Women's Royal Army Corps were integrated into the unit).
 On 15 June 1950, it absorbed 610th (Middlesex) LAA Rgt based in Cowley, Uxbridge.

 625 Regiment was adopted by the Metropolitan Borough of Paddington in 1951.

 Anti-Aircraft Command was disbanded in March 1955 and there was a major reduction in AA units of the TA in which 625 LAA Rgt was disbanded on 30 June 1955, while 604 (M) LAA/SL amalgamated with 571st (Middlesex) LAA/SL Rgt and 595th (9th Battalion, Middlesex Regiment) LAA Rgt.
 It formed R Battery in the combined 571st (9th Battalion, Middlesex Regiment) LAA Rgt.
 In 1961, the regiment was combined with 7th and 8th Bns Middlesex Regiment and reverted to the infantry role, when the 3rd Londons' lineage was discontinued.

 Insignia

+In April 1917 1/3rd Londons wore a square yellow recognition patch on each shoulder and painted on each side of the helmet.

 When the regiment joined the Royal Artillery, it retained the Royal Fusiliers' cap badge and white feather Hackle.
 Officers also wore the Royal Fusiliers' bronze collar badges in service dress and battledress.
 Officers and Warrant Officers continued to wear a blue lanyard (of a pattern adopted by the 3rd Londons in about 1910) in place of the RA white lanyard.